powerlanguage/exquisite/README.md

 drawOperations are independent of lines.

+for the most part, a whiteboard should only receive a single draw operation at a time.

+the exception to this is when receiving history.

 lines are used to draw to the local canvas

 when lines hits a certain limit, we package them into a draw operation and send them off

+right now we have:

+emit draw:

+{
+    whiteboardId
+    color
+    brushSize
+    lineBatch[{x1,y1,x2,y2}, {x1,y1,x2,y2}]
+}

 ```